Kernix13/beginner-git-commands/ADVANCED_GIT.md

 ### Undo a Commit

 Use `git reset` again but include `HEAD` which means the last commit.
-But to undo the last coomit add `~1` to go back 1 commit past the last commit which will undo the last commit:
+But to undo the last commit add `~1` to go back 1 commit past the last commit which will undo the last commit:

 ```sh
 git reset HEAD~1